 STATEMENTS:

-PODCASTS: Let's talk about #glaciers!
-Between 2000-2023, our world's glaciers collectively lost 6, 542 trillion tonnes of ice; This corresponds to an equivalent of 30 years of water consumption of the entire global population.
-Join the conversation in the SDG Media Zone on the transformation and solutions needed to achieve SDG 6 and hear how the global community are accelerating progress towards this goal.
+PODCASTS: Join the conversation in the SDG Media Zone on the transformation and solutions needed to achieve SDG 6 and hear how the global community are accelerating progress towards this goal.
 Check out the programme and watch live here.
 Listen the audio-podcasts!

-CAMPAIGN MATERIALS: Be part of the "Glacier Preservation."Campaign!
-Help secure essential water resources and earn a certificate for your advocacy.
-Stand with us to make a lasting impact, because every glacier counts.
+CAMPAIGN MATERIALS: Be part of the Campaign To Help secure essential water resources and earn a certificate for your advocacy.
 We need everyone – from individuals and families to companies and governments – to do what they can to cooperate on water and pave the way for a more harmonious society.
 To be part of the global campaign; Explore Fact sheet, the action toolkit and Download resources.

 WHY WE CELEBRATE THE DAY?